Article by: Leanne Ridgeway

 05. Poison Wizard (feat.
 Neil McAdams)

-‘Smoking Mountain‘ was recorded by Ben Verellen (Harkonen, Helms Alee) at The Unknown in Anacortes, Washington, mixed by Verellen at Verellen Amplifiers in Seattle, Washington, and mastered by Brad Boatright (Integrity, Full Of Hell, Gatecreeper, High Command) at Audiosiege in Portland, Oregon.
+‘Smoking Mountain‘ was recorded by Ben Verellen (Harkonen, Helms Alee) at The Unknown in Anacortes, Washington.
+Mixing was completed by Verellen at Verellen Amplifiers in Seattle, Washington.
+The album was mastered by Brad Boatright (Integrity, Full Of Hell, Gatecreeper, High Command) at Audiosiege in Portland, Oregon.

 The guest vocals for Andrea Vidal were engineered by Billy Anderson at Everything Hz in Portland, Oregon.
 The guest vocals for Dave Verellen and Neil McAdams were engineered by Ben Verellen at Verellen Amplifiers.
 The album cover artwork was done by Ben Verellen, the logo and album title drawn by Santos, with the layout and insert by Chad Ronilo.